Background picture

 • modalities contribute unequally, leading to modality imbalance during optimization;

-We formalize masking strategies as probability distributions over the unit hypercube, where each dimension corresponds to a modality.
 Existing approaches can be interpreted within this unified framework:

 MIAM πŸ˜‹